nasa-jpl/golaborate/README.md

 Note that go supports cross compilation, so compiling for linux or windows from a mac is a nonissue.

-## Writing a new device "driver"

-Most pieces of lab equipment communicate with a computer over RS232, aka a Serial interface.
-In Golang, a profitable way to communicate with them is to connect with `tarm/serial`, an excellent library for raw serial functions, and use `bufio.Reader.ReadBytes` to scan the reply, even if it comes in multiple replies, up to a termination byte(s).
-To make a "driver" for any new hardware, you can simply consult its manual for the following information:

-- baudrate
-- number of data bits
-- number of stop bits
-- parity
-- message terminations

-Then copy paste one of the existing modules, replace this information, and update the gofuncs as appropriate for the hardware controls or queries you want to implement.

 ## development status